-Qualitative observations and data reflections
+Qualitative observations and discussion

-The present study demonstrates that when citizens felt dissatisfied and discontented with the service provided by one sector of government, they were willing to withdraw cooperation at other levels.
-Most importantly, there was not one path by which this occured, but a number of paths which emerged in the course of the study.
+The present study demonstrates that when citizens feel dissatisfied and discontented with the service provided by one sector of government, they are willing to withdraw cooperation at other levels.
+Most importantly, there is not one path by which this occurs, but a number of paths which have emerged in the course of this study.

-The most unexpected outcome of the current study was that dissatisfaction with the university course studied played a key role in directly triggering tax evasion.
-When graduates did not feel that they had received quality training for their investment, this discontent was expressed through shamelessness about not paying HECS and willingness to evade tax.
-The following comment, provided by a participant in our study, illustrated this point:
+The most unexpected outcome of the current study is that dissatisfaction with university course experience plays a key role in directly triggering tax evasion.
+When graduates do not feel that their investment in their degrees has delivered the expected outcomes, this discontent is expressed through cheating the government.
+The following comment, provided by a participant in our study, illustrates this point:

-"I think that HECS should only be repaid if the education received has been of value in gaining employment".
+I think that HECS should only be repaid if the education received has been of value in gaining employment.